 The Microgreen Growth Process

-While it will vary depending on the types of seeds you are growing (we’ll cover this in a later section), you should be able to harvest microgreens in about 2 to 3 weeks after you plant them.
+While it will vary depending on the types of seeds you are growing (we’ll cover this in a later section), you should be able to harvest microgreens in about 2 weeks after you plant them.
 This accounts for the germination process as well as the growth process.
 Germination is the process of a seed transitioning to a plant.
 This will only take a couple of days, and then the growth phase can begin.

 These are the steps from start to finish in the microgreen growth process: